Renegade show: Format

-A renegade show usually occurs late in the evening and can continue for several hours (depending on the number of acts).
-Binge drinking is often a component of a renegade show.
+A Renegade Show usually occurs late in the evening and can continue for several hours (depending on the number of acts).
+Sign ups are impromptu, an Emcee is selected by organizers and a performance list is created.
+Jugglers look forward to the casual and sometime raucous nature of the anything goes nature of the show.
+Jugglers have performed with a live scorpion in their underwear, razor bladed yo-yos will pop balloons, nose flossing has been demonstrated, and mixed in, you just might see the most amazing juggling performances ever!

+Drinking is often a component of a renegade show.
 At some conventions, each act is offered a drink in exchange for performing.
 Sometimes the Master of ceremonies takes a drink for each one consumed by the performers.
-Since many acts at a renegade show are of low quality, sometimes the audience is encouraged to allow or deny a drink to a performer (determined by applause or heckling).
+Since many acts at a renegade show are of variable quality, sometimes the audience is encouraged to allow or deny a drink to a performer (determined by applause or heckling).
 Creative heckling is usually encouraged at a renegade show, sometimes resulting in performers getting booed off the stage.

 At larger conventions, the audience can come and go as they like, with a show concluding when the audience shrinks to a small enough size.
 Often a renegade show concludes when the alcohol supply runs out.

 Designed to showcase the polished material of new performers and the unpolished material of experienced performers, a renegade show is an ideal venue to try out new work, new ideas, bad ideas, unfinished or half-thought-through ideas, just to improvise or to do 'satire' or make parodies of performances seen on the main stages at the convention.
 People come and sign-up to perform on an ad-hoc basis (or even just jump onto the stage when there's no one ready to perform).
 Sometimes the music is provided (randomly) by the sound technician; sometimes the performer has some music to work with; and sometimes performers perform acts that don't incorporate any kind of juggling at all (such as comedy, music, dance, burlesque, etc.).

+Words of wisdom: Keep your show short and sweet; leave them wanting more.
+But hey, anything goes!
+They’ll let you know.